hoteldanfe188-collab/portfolio/README.md

 ## Notes

+- **Favicon:** put a square image at `images/favicon/favicon.png` whenever you're ready, or upload one from **Site Settings → Favicon** in the admin panel (that one takes priority if set).
+No code changes needed either way.
 - Before you finish setup, replace the `your-domain-here.netlify.app` placeholders in `index.html`, `robots.txt`, and `sitemap.xml` with
   your real Netlify URL.